sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

             expand('results/{sample}/{sample}_genes_read_quantification.tsv', sample=SAMPLES)
     ```

-    If you launch the workflow in dry-run mode with this new rule: `snakemake --cores 4 -F -r -p -n`.
+    If you launch the workflow in dry-run mode with this new rule: `snakemake -c 4 -F -p -n`.
 You should see all the rules appearing 5 times (1 for each sample that hasn't been processed yet):

     ```sh
     localrule all: